If you tend to buy healthy/organic/non-toxic versions of many household products, you may have seen ‘neem oil’ listed in the ingredients.

 Total application rate of neem oil is 1-2 cups per 1000 square feet per year, which could be divided into small-dose, weekly sprayings or larger-dose, monthly sprayings.
 For example, if you spray 6 times this year, that’s about 3-6 Tbsp of neem oil per 1000 square feet each time.

 To apply, mix 1.5 Tbsp of neem oil with 1/2 teaspoon of liquid soap per gallon of water and shake like crazy before and during application.
-This makes for a 1:170 ratio of neem oil to water.
+This makes for a 1:170 ratio of neem oil to water (anywhere between 1:150 and 1:200 seems to be the norm).
 If you’re using a standalone sprayer and plan to spray, for example, 3 gallons of water, that’s about 4.5 Tbsp of neem oil (1.5*3).
 For soil and trunk applications in early spring and late fall when there are no leaves on your trees and shrubs, you can double the dilution to 3 Tbsp of neem oil per gallon of water, but let’s stick with 1.5 for this example.

 Then slowly pour in the neem oil while vigorously mixing the liquid.
 This is similar to how a good salad dressing is made – the oil needs to be added slowly and mixed really well in order to emulsify it.
 Alternatively, using a blender to mix this all together can work, but then your blender smells like neem, which isn’t very nice.

-The reason I use this seemingly random number of 7 times as much warm water as neem oil is because I often use a hose-end sprayer, and if I set that sprayer to spray 10 Tbsp of neem oil per gallon of water, and I’ve already mixed that neem oil with 7 parts water, that brings the actual ratio back down to about 1.5 Tbsp per gallon of water (if that gets used up too fast for you, bring it down to 5 Tbsp per gallon of water).
-If you’re instead using a standalone sprayer like a backpack sprayer, it doesn’t matter how much warm water you mix it with at first.
+The reason I use this seemingly random number of 7 times as much warm water as neem oil with a hose-end sprayer is because if I set that sprayer to spray 10 Tbsp of neem oil per gallon of water, and I’ve already mixed that neem oil with 7 parts water, that brings the actual ratio back down to about 1.5 Tbsp per gallon of water (if that gets used up too fast for you, bring it down to 5 Tbsp per gallon of water).

 Even better, use less water and instead add some liquid fish and/or liquid seaweed fertilizer and spray them at the same time.
 I always try to combine products when possible since I’m out there spraying anyway, and fish and seaweed are the best matches for pure neem oil.

-For those of you using my hose end sprayer, I add 4 Tbsp of neem oil to the sprayer along with 1/2 Tbsp of liquid soap, and then fill it up the rest of the way with warm water (and perhaps 1/2 cup of fish or seaweed).
+For those of you using my hose end sprayer or another pint-capacity sprayer, I add 4 Tbsp of neem oil to the sprayer along with 1/2 Tbsp of liquid soap, and then fill it up the rest of the way with warm water (and perhaps 1/2 cup of fish or seaweed).
 Shake very well.
 Set to setting 10 and spray.

 I don’t mix this with microbial inoculants because I don’t think the microbes would like the oil, so I come through with my EM or compost tea a few days later or whenever I get to it.